Frugivore8894/Frugivore8894/README.md

 - 👋 Hi, I’m @Frugivore8894
 - 👀 I’m interested in keyboards mostly
-- 🌱 I’m currently learning how to design a pcb
+- 🌱 I’m currently learning blender and rendering
 - 💞️ I’m looking to collaborate on nothing atm but maybe in the future
 - 📫 How to reach me My discord is Frugivore#5051 ask and i will do my best to answer.